 - Network+ is strongest when it is tied to network troubleshooting, routing, switching, DNS, TCP/IP, network security, and documentation evidence.

-- Employer-language samples can guide vocabulary and practice labs, but they are not representative demand, market share, salary, placement, or certification ROI evidence.
+- Postings in the sample can guide vocabulary and practice labs, but they are a small qualitative pilot, not representative demand, market share, salary, placement, or certification ROI evidence.

 - AI can help explain concepts and review troubleshooting plans, but AI usage data is not a job-loss forecast and every technical answer still needs verification.